Welcome to Visualization and Graphics Lab (VGL) at the University of San Francisco!

 Students, interested in data visualization research?
 We sponsor directed studies for both undergraduate and graduate computer science students.
 However, we ask that you are willing to make a 2 semester commitment.
 If you are interested, please contact us for details.

-The Visualization and Graphics Lab is looking to hire one research assistant for the Spring 2016 semester.
+The Visualization and Graphics Lab is looking to hire one research assistant for the Fall 2016 semester.
+This is an on-campus job opportunity open to both undergraduate and graduate students.

 The duties for the research assistant will be as follows: